sharad-vm/d3-sandbox/meteorstrikes/README.md

 [Final Version](http://bl.ocks.org/sharad-vm/af74ae5932de1bcf5a39b0f3f849d847)

+### Story Points

+* The most important observation that I want to drive home is that there have been immensely more number of meteorites that were found than observed.
+* All the technologically advanced countries have found a lot of meteorites and vice versa.
+US, Australia, New Zealand, parts of Europe have a lot of found meteorites when compared against their observed meteorites.
+India, Pakistan and all the middle eastern countries have a lot of observed meteorites and almost negligible amount of found meteorites.
+However, Africa is one exception to this list.
+This could be due to the excavations from other first world countries in Africa.
+* With the Population Density view, I want to point out that all the highly populated regions had the most number of observed meteorites.
+* Almost all the meteorites are away from the poles on the map.
+This could be due to 2 reasons
+  - Due to poor human inhabitation in those areas the meteorites were neither found nore observed OR
+  - Due to the curvature of the planet and smaller surface area near the poles, the chances of meteorite striking the planet away from the poles is probably higher.
+* Hover over the Observed and Found scrolls on the top to clearly notice the distribution of the meteorites that are selected.

 ### Conclusion

 While I'm happy with the outcome of this visualization, I want to acknowledge the performance issue in SVG handling